 “ SHE’S NOTHING LIKE A GIRL YOU’VE EVER SEEN BEFORE” - “SEXY BITCH” - DAVID GUETTA

 DO use your gender to your advantage.
 If you are a female and you are at a wine stand, go to the male bartender.
-He is more likely to give you as many samples as you like and the samples sometimes turn into full glasses of wine.
-He may even forgo people waiting in line to reach over and personally serve you because he recognizes a rockstar when he sees one.
+He is more likely to give you as many samples as you would like and the samples sometimes turn into full glasses of wine.
+He may even forgo people waiting in line to reach over and personally serve you because he recognizes a rock star when he sees one.
 My friend Becky in particular had a male bartender practically pour us an entire bottle of wine just by making eye contact with him.
-The Love Boat….well not really but it was pretty fantastic watching him turn to putty in her presence.
+I swear I heard the Love Boat theme playing somewhere in the distance.
 Girl power!

 |He was like an M&M in her hand!|